The Discover It Card: Attractive Cash Back Awards for Shoppers

 - Oct-Dec: Holiday Shopping

-(Editor's note: The current categories from April through June 2014 are up to $1,500 in purchases at gas stations.)
+(Editor's note: The current categories from July through September 2014 are up to $1,500 in purchases at gas stations when you sign up.)

-This credit card comes with a 14 month 0% introductory APR, and no annual fee.
-There is also no penalty APR and Discover It won't charge foreign transaction fees.
+This credit card comes with a 14 month 0% introductory APR — then a variable purchase APR applies (currently 10.99% - 22.99%).
+A 3% fee applies to each transferred balance.
+There is no annual fee, no penalty APR, and Discover It won't charge foreign transaction fees.

 With the Discover It credit card, you can make your payments up until midnight on the due date, and still be considered "on time."
 The fact that you won't be hit with a super-high penalty APR in addition to your late fee is a plus, even if you do end up paying late.